Your Step-by-Step Guide to Annual Return Filing

 Key Components of an Annual Return

-Now that we’ve understood the roles of ACRA and IRAS let’s delve into the key components of an annual return.
+Now that we’ve understood the roles of ACRA and IRAS, let’s delve into the key components of an annual return.
 At its core, an annual return is about providing accurate, up-to-date information about your company to the relevant authorities.
-It requires the company to file accounting and financial statements such as the balance sheet, income statement, and cash flow statement by a stipulated date.
-These financial statements offer an overview of the company’s financial status, providing insights into its profitability, liquidity, and financial stability.
+It requires the local or foreign company to file accounting and financial statements, such as the balance sheet, income statement, and cash flow statement, by a stipulated date.
+These reports must comply with Singapore Accounting Standards, ensuring consistency, transparency, and reliability of information, especially for foreign-owned businesses.

 In addition to financial statements, an annual return also includes your company’s shares details.